dbap127/Checkers/Plans.md

 ### Brainstorm/Plans

+* Method that prints the rules of the game (not done, pretty simple)
 * Method that sets up the board/where pieces are at the start of the game (completed)
 * Method that prints the board (completed)